 Yes!
-This is super common, especially in the beginning when your baby is eating around the clock and pretty much taking whatever energy you have left 🙂 Listen to your body and fuel it properly – but try to focus on snacks that will sustain you (higher protein is good – Built Bars are my favorite snack during pregnancy and breastfeeding.
-Get 10% off with code CLARKS).
+This is super common, especially in the beginning when your baby is eating around the clock and pretty much taking whatever energy you have left 🙂 Listen to your body and fuel it properly – but try to focus on snacks that will sustain you.
+Here is a list of 80+ snacks of breastfeeding moms.

 Can I Lose Weight While Breastfeeding?

-Women often hear about how breastfeeding just makes the pounds fall off…and for some women, this is the case, and others, it is not.
-I took a very unscientific survey awhile back, and I actually found more women struggled to lose weight while breastfeeding than those who lost it.
+Women often hear about how breastfeeding just makes the pounds fall off…and for some women, this is the case, and for others, it is not.
+I took a very unscientific survey a while back, and I actually found more women struggled to lose weight while breastfeeding than those who lost it.